Texas state supported living centers: Abilene State Supported Living Center

 In 1925, the State Epileptic Colony began admitting residents with mental illness as well as those with epilepsy.
 The name was changed to Abilene State Hospital.

 The campus had expanded to sixty-three buildings by 1943, including officers' quarters, physicians' cottages, two hospitals, twenty-eight "wards", and a number of barns.
 The population of patients grew to 1,324.

 Dr. Bass retired in 1943, and the institution went through a series of superintendents while the facility continued to expand.
 In 1949, the hospital began accepting African-American patients.
 Medical treatment was considered state-of-the-art, and the facility was self-sufficient.
 Mrs. May Corley, the hospital's first sociologist, said, "Everybody who lived and worked here had a job to do."

 In 1957, the name of the facility was changed to Abilene State School, due to a shift in purpose to caring for people with developmental disabilities.
 This also allowed for the admission of children.
 M.J.
 Kelly, director for the State Board of Hospitals and Special Schools, said, "Instead of making these institutions places to retain patients, we intend to make them centers for curing patients and putting them on the road to recovery.
 We want all those children who can learn to receive the best of instruction."
-On October 31, 1963, President John F. Kennedy signed a bill providing federal aid for research, training, and rehabilitation for people with mental retardation throughout the country, which allowed increases in staff-to-patient ratios.
+On October 31, 1963, President John F. Kennedy signed a bill providing federal aid for research, training, and rehabilitation for people with intellectual disability throughout the country, which allowed increases in staff-to-patient ratios.